pachyderm/pachyderm/examples/deferred_processing/README.md

 ## Introduction
 [Deferred processing](https://docs.pachyderm.com/latest/how-tos/deferred_processing/)
 is a Pachyderm technique for controlling when data gets processed.
-Transactions are Pachyderm feature for assuring data from different repos get processed together.
+Transactions are a Pachyderm feature that ensures that data from different repos is processed together.

 This is an example which uses a simple DAG, based on our opencv example,